Youth and community work

 Skills for your CV

 Many courses combine university-based learning with supervised practice placements, testing your knowledge in real youth and community situations.
-You learn how to engage with, support and motivate young people so that they can explore and understand their ideas, values and beliefs and make a successful transition to adulthood.
+A lot of this work can be very emotionally difficult.
+But your degree should prepare you to be able to engage with, support and motivate young people so that they can explore and understand their ideas, values and beliefs and make a successful transition to adulthood.

 Employers are also interested in the broader skills you acquire studying youth and community work.
 These include: